supreethramesh23/dp-203-azure-data-engineer/Instructions/Labs/14-Synapselink-cosmos.md

 10. Keep the **SQL script 1** tab open - you'll return to it later.

-### Verify data modifications in Cosmos DB are reflected in Synapse
+### Task 4.3: Verify data modifications in Cosmos DB are reflected in Synapse

 1. Leaving the browser tab containing Synapse Studio open, switch back to the tab containing the Azure portal, which should be open at the **Keys** page for your Cosmos DB account.
 2. On the **Data Explorer** page, expand the **AdventureWorks** database and its **Sales** folder; and then select the **Items** folder.